cr4sh-me2/blackout/README.md

 # BLACKOUT
-Pwn all wps networks in range using OneShot

-OneShot have option to scan and select wps networks, but you can select only 1 target
+[IN PROGRESS]

+Blackout networks using simple shell script
+It uses OneShot for WPS blackout

 ## Installation